 Bradley Cowie was born in Hamilton, Ontario, Canada, and graduated with an Honours B.Sc. degree in chemistry from McMaster University in 2008.
 He then pursued a Ph.D. degree at McMaster University under the supervision of Prof. David J. H. Emslie, and his research was directed towards utilizing ambiphilic Group 13 Lewis acid-containing ligands for coordination to late transition metals for the purpose of: (a) preparing new metal complexes featuring varying metal–Lewis acid and metal–co-ligand–Lewis acid coordination modes, and (b) exploiting the presence of a pendant Lewis acid within the ligand framework to promote metal–Lewis acid cooperative reactivity for the transformation of small molecules and organic substrates.
 During the course of his Ph.D. research, Bradley was awarded the Ontario Graduate Scholarship (OGS), the NSERC Post-Graduate Scholarship for Doctoral Research (PGS-D) and The Dr. Ronald J. Gillespie Prize for Excellence in Inorganic Chemistry.
 Bradley successfully defended his Ph.D. thesis, entitled “Late Transition Metal Complexes of Group 13 Lewis Acid-Containing Ambiphilic Ligands,” in October, 2015, and in November, 2015, joined the Arnold and Love groups to pursue research pertaining to uranyl activation.

 Brian Shaw carried out his MChem in Edinburgh.
 He undertook a summer internship in the raw materials lab at Pirelli Tyres HQ in Milan, working with near infrared spectroscopy to create and validate methods for quantification of said raw materials and completed his year in industry in the analytical labs at Cytec (now Solvay) in Stamford, CT, working with chromatography (both liquid and gas) and mass spectrometry.
 He analysed chemicals used in the mining industry, largely in the froth flotation of copper.
 His masters project was in environmental chemistry with Dr Mat Heal in which he modelled spatial and temporal variations in various pollutants around Edinburgh and Glasgow.
-At the end of my degree, he was honoured to be nominated for and awarded a Salters’ Prize, reflecting his potential to succeed as a leader in the chemical industry and continuing Edinburgh’s strong tradition with regards to this prize.
+At the end of his degree, he was honored to be nominated for and awarded a Salters’ Prize, reflecting his potential to succeed as a leader in the chemical industry and continuing Edinburgh’s strong tradition with regards to this prize.

 Jamie Hunter graduated with a MChem industrial degree from the University of Leeds in 2016.
 During his degree, he undertook an industrial placement with Diversey SealedAir NL working as a R&D chemist, primarily on enzymatic detergents and surfactants.
 Upon returning from the Netherlands he completed his master’s project with Dr. Visuvanthar Sridharan, at the University of Leeds, researching Iridium catalysed cascade reactions to create fused ring heterocycles.
+His PhD is funded by the E3-DTP.

 Liam Donnelly graduated from the University of Nottingham after completing his MChem degree with a year in industry.
-For my masters project he worked under the supervision Prof. Hon Wai Lam developing a rhodium-catalysed C-H functionalisation reaction in the synthesis of a series of lead-like spiroindene compounds.
+For his masters project he worked under the supervision Prof. Hon Wai Lam developing a rhodium-catalysed C-H functionalisation reaction in the synthesis of a series of lead-like spiroindene compounds.
 He undertook a summer placement with Dr. Ross Denton at the University of Nottingham, working on a project to optimise and demonstrate an iridium-catalysed reductive amination reaction.
 He completed my year in industry in the department of process chemistry at Merck, Sharp and Dohme in Hertfordshire.
 In addition to Merck project work, he undertook his own independent projects in the research area of iminium ion catalysis and in the discovery and development of a novel copper-catalysed intramolecular coupling reaction for the synthesis of isoindolenes.
+His PhD is funded by CRITICAT.

 Emma Connolly graduated from the University of Edinburgh after completing her MChem degree with a Year in Industry.
 During this time she worked on a research project with Prof. Pak Leung and Dr Sumod Pullarkat at Nanyang Technological University Singapore on the synthesis of tertiary amine tethered palladium complexes.
 She also undertook an industrial placement at the Institute of Chemical and Engineering Sciences Singapore under the supervision of Dr Marc Garland.
 She completed her Masters research project with Dr Paul Lusby working on supramolecular-assisted photosynthetic reactions, before returning to Edinburgh in September 2012 to start a PhD in the Love group.
 She has also previously worked in research and development with Macfarlan Smith in Edinburgh.